Eein/sea-of-stars-autosplitter/README.md

 # Sea Of Stars Autosplitter

-A proof of concept auto splitter for Sea Of Stars (2023)
+A proof of concept auto splitter/load remover for Sea Of Stars (2023)

 ## Outstanding

-- Sigscan for Assembly-CSharp.dll
+- [ ] Sigscan for Assembly-CSharp.dll
-- [ ] Splits on Character Select
+- [x] Splits on Character Select
 - [ ] Load Removal
-- [ ] ~ Split on last boss final hit
+- [x] ~ Split on last boss final hit
 - [ ] ~ Story Flags

 ## Release